Aminul264/Object-Oriented-Design-and-Design-Pattern/Sequence Diagram/README.md

 The ATM returns the card to the customer.
 <h3>Conclusion</h3>

-The proposed ATM machine is a simple and efficient way for customers to withdraw cash, check their account balance, and perform other basic banking transactions.
-The UML sequence diagram and operating process described in this report provide a clear and concise overview of how the ATM machine works.
+The proposed ATM machine is a simple and efficient way for customers to withdraw cash.The UML sequence diagram and operating process described in this report provide a clear and concise overview of how the ATM machine works.